 A detailed biomechanical assessment is therefore key to the successful treatment of shin splints.
 Bespoke insoles are appropriate if there is a mechanical deficit, excessive pronation can cause medial shin pain while excessive supination can cause lateral shin pain.

-You may have seen our video with Alan explaining the fundamentals of insoles and their benefit for both adult and paediatric conditions.
-For more understanding, common questions about custom/bespoke insoles, how they work and how they are made, visit this page.
+LOC's orthotists answer common questions about bespoke insoles, how they work and how they are made at LOC.
+Alan's video explains the fundamentals of insoles and their benefit for both adult and paediatric conditions.
+Learn more about custom/bespoke insoles, how they work and how they are made.